highlights of operations

-Chevron has supported the work of Starship Children’s Health through the Starship Foundation for several years.
-The company provided the nation’s largest children’s hospital with fuel, and we sponsor fundraising events year-round.
+Chevron supported the work of Starship Children’s Health through the Starship Foundation for several years, by providing the nation’s largest children’s hospital with fuel and sponsoring fundraising events.
 In 2013, we joined Starship’s Safekids program in a campaign to publicize new child booster seat laws.
 The campaign sent information packets to every primary school in New Zealand.
-In 2014, our Swipe for Starship campaign helped raise more than $75,000 in one week to pay for improvements to the operating rooms at the 21-year-old facility.
+In 2014, our Swipe for Starship campaign helped raise more than $75,000 in one week to pay for improvements to the operating rooms in the 21-year-old hospital.
 In 2015, the campaign raised more than $75,000 toward the future upgrade of two of the hospital’s pediatric wards.

-In 2015, Chevron expanded its Fuel Your School™ program, kicking off a new campaign.
-More than $75,000 was raised for grants that support science, technology, engineering and mathematics curriculum.
+In 2015, Chevron expanded its Fuel Your School® program in New Zealand, kicking off a new campaign.
+More than $75,000 was raised for grants that support science, technology, engineering and mathematics curricula.
 The grants will help nearly 30 local schools and their communities in a variety of projects into the foreseeable future.

 Marine mammal observers course

 Chevron contributed funds for the Marine Mammal Observers and Passive Acoustic Monitoring course in 2015.
-This course, organized by the Petroleum Exploration and Production Association New Zealand, encourages iwi people; the Māori people of New Zealand, a key stakeholder group for Chevron New Zealand Exploration Ltd., to participate more fully in the country’s oil and gas sector.
+This course, organized by the Petroleum Exploration and Production Association New Zealand, encourages iwi – the Māori people of New Zealand and a key stakeholder group for Chevron New Zealand Exploration Ltd. – to participate more fully in the country’s oil and gas sector.
 The course provides 16 candidates with training for future employment on planned seismic acquisition programs.
-It also meets the requirements of the government’s Code of Conduct for Minimising Acoustic Disturbance to Marine Mammals from Seismic Survey Operations.
-When possible, Chevron will encourage our contractors to hire course graduates as marine mammal observers.
+It also meets the requirements of the government’s Code of Conduct for Minimising Acoustic Disturbance to Marine Mammals From Seismic Survey Operations.
+When applicable, Chevron encourages our contractors to hire course graduates as marine mammal observers.

-We plan to continue supporting local communities where Chevron operates through community partnerships and sponsorship opportunities.
+We plan to continue supporting the local communities where Chevron operates through community partnerships and sponsorships.

 record of achievement